radicle-dev/radicle-link/docs/rfc/ethereum_attestation.md

 You need to perform 2 actions in any order:
 - Add or update an `https://radicle.xyz/ethereum/claim/v1` entry in your identity JSON.
-The entry's `account` must be your Ethereum address.
+The entry's `address` must be your Ethereum address.
 It's highly recommended to set a short expiration date as Ethereum claims don't expire.
 - Call `claim` in the `Claims` smart contract.
 The `id` must point to your link identity.